Shiva, the Great; and the Abrahamic Traditions

 The prevalent religions of the modern times have mostly received their traditions and wisdom from the ancient theologies.
 Here an attempt is made to decipher common-points in the formation of their ideologies, and the impact of their legacies on humanity.

 Brahma, The Creator God; Vishnu, The Protector God; and Shiva, The Destroyer God; constitute a trinity of godhead that is manifested through different characters from the teachings of ancient cultures to the theologies of modern day religions.
 Egyptians called them Osiris, Isis, Horus; Christians call them Father, Son, Holy Spirit; and this triad astrologically is denoted by the Cardinal, Fixed, and Mutable zodiacal signs.
 But the least understood function is the relationship of this ancient formula to the Abrahamic religions, especially to Judeo-Christianity and Islam.
-Although Abrahamic traditions categorically state the ‘Unity of Godhead’ as their paramount theological foundation; however, it is fascinating to explore the ideological derivatives of Abrahamic traditions that are symbolically associated with the trinity formula of ancients.
+Although Abrahamic traditions categorically state the ‘Unity of Godhead’ as their paramount theological foundation; however, it is fascinating to explore the ideological derivatives of Abrahamic traditions that are symbolically associated with the Trinity formula of ancients.

 The Gnosis of Trinity